Sabique-Islam/Inscribe/README.md

 # INSCRIBE ➤

-A Hugo-powered blog with a `archie theme` focused on creative writing, programming, and technology.
+A Hugo-powered blog with the `archie theme` focused on creative writing, programming, and technology.